June-Skeeter/GEOB270_Lab2_2021S1/Content/Part4.md

 What is the DAUID of the DA with the highest Mean NDVI value?  *Hint* Double clicking on Green Veg Area in the attribute table allows you to sort in ascending/descending order.
 <!-- 59151219 -->

-## Raster to Polygon Conversion:
+## Method 2) Raster to Polygon Conversion

 We are going to convert the Classification raster layer to a vector data and select just the Green Vegetation.
+We can then overlay the resulting vector layer with the Van_DA_2016 layer using an intersect.

 **1)** Use the Raster to Polygon Tool
 * Set Classification as the Input raster